 Glassdoor operates globally and is therefore subject to a variety of data privacy laws that confer a range of privacy rights upon our users.
 We have chosen to provide all of these privacy rights to our users regardless of their location.

 - If you wish to submit a data rights request to access, correct, delete, export, rectify, update, or ask questions about your personal data, you may do so via our Privacy Requests Page.
+Your name and email address will be requested.
+A verification email will be sent to you to verify your identity.
+An agent may submit your name and email address on your behalf via the Privacy Request Page, but we can only verify your request by asking you to click the verification link in the verification email.

 - You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 Registered users can manage their account settings and email marketing preferences as described in the “Choices Regarding Your Personal Information” section below.
 If you are an unregistered user, or to opt-out of other forms of marketing (such as postal marketing or telemarketing), you may contact us using the contact details provided under the “How to contact us“.